 While some types of birth defects may occur as a result of genetic factors, some others are caused by environmental hazards, chemicals, and drugs that the mother is exposed to during pregnancy.
 If a woman is exposed to toxic chemicals due to someone else's negligence or wrongdoing during pregnancy and delivers a child that has suffered birth defects as a result of such negligence, a medical malpractice lawyer can hold the at-fault party financially responsible for the harm and losses caused.

 Some examples of medical malpractice can have long-term effects.
 In addition to genetic issues and prescription drugs, toxins that are present in the environment can also lead to birth defects.
 These toxins may be absorbed by ingesting, inhaling or absorbing through the skin.
 Some of the toxins and chemicals that are known to cause birth defects include lead, mercury, arsenic, cadmium, carbon monoxide, certain pesticides, xylene, and benzene.

 Employers have a responsibility to safeguard their pregnant employees from toxic substances that could cause birth defects.
 In addition to employers, any third parties that fail to prevent such toxic exposure resulting in birth defects can also be held accountable.

 There are certain steps employers can take to prevent birth defects resulting from toxic exposure, and it all begins with education and awareness.
 Here are a few tips for employers to help develop a birth defect prevention plan:

 If you have given birth to a child with birth defects as a result of being exposed to harmful toxins or chemicals at work, you may be able to seek compensation for damages including medical expenses, hospitalization, cost of surgeries, ongoing treatment, therapy and past and future pain and suffering.
-Contact an experienced Orange County birth defect lawyer to obtain more information about pursuing your legal rights.
+Contact an experienced Orange County pregnancy medical malpractice lawyer to obtain more information about pursuing your legal rights.